-The MIS specialization at BGSU ranks among the best in the country.
-According to BusinessWeek, it ranks #24 among all public universities and ranks #50 among all universities.
+The IS specialization at BGSU ranks #24 among all public universities and #50 among all universities (BusinessWeek).

 - Abundant opportunities for employment in the rapidly expanding area of computer-based information systems.

 - Since the failure of most computer-based information systems is not technical in nature but arises from the inability of individuals to design and use the systems properly, continued high demand for graduates trained in information systems is expected.

 - According to the Bureau of Labor Statistics:

 - Computer and information technology occupations is projected to grow 13 percent from 2020 to 2030, faster than the average for all occupations.